01AutoMonkey/White.js/README.md

 # img-white

-Annoyed by colors?
-Well then you're in luck, now you can insert one script and all your images turn into pleasant black and white
+A script that turns images on a webpage from color to black and white / grayscale.

 ![](screen_shot.png)